-Each summer in August, the Hertie School welcomes students from the Master of Public Affairs (MPA) programme at the Watson Institute for International and Public Affairs, Brown University, Rhode Island, USA.
+The Hertie School has welcomed students from the Master of Public Affairs (MPA) programme at the Watson Institute for International and Public Affairs, Brown University, Rhode Island, USA, several times.

-The students take part in the 10-day customised executive training programme “Global Policy Experience – Public Policy in Germany and Europe”, which is integrated into Brown University's MPA.
+On each of these occasions, the students took part in the 10-day customised executive training programme “Global Policy Experience – Public Policy in Germany and Europe”, which is integrated into Brown University's MPA.
 The programme provides an exciting opportunity for the students to analyse and explore public policy at an international location through a global lens.

 The Berlin module provides participants with up-to-date knowledge of current political developments in Germany and Europe, and focuses on challenges and trends in the fields of migration, the environment and foreign affairs, among others.
 The executive programme is designed to promote discussion around a broad range of topics concerning the public administration system and the policymaking apparatus.
 One of its aims is to strengthen the participants' skills in devising concepts and strategies for tackling these policy challenges.